nightscout/nightscout.github.io/docs/index.md

 #### Uploader

-The CGM data is usually sent to Nightscout by an **uploader device** (often known as a **"Uploader"**) such as a mobile/cellphone running an app such as xDrip+, Spike, xDrip4iOS or Medtronic Uploader.
+The CGM data is usually sent to Nightscout by an **uploader device** (often known as an **"Uploader"**) such as a mobile/cellphone running an app such as xDrip+, Spike, xDrip4iOS or Medtronic Uploader.
 Alternatively, the CGM data can be pulled directly from your online Dexcom or Medtronic CareLink accounts.
 The application you'll need for uploading the data depends on which CGM device you're using and what type of mobile device you have.
 Once you've read this page (yes - all the way to the bottom!), you can find more information here about [Uploaders](./uploader/uploaders.md).

 #### Followers